 “When I went for a check-up after 3 months [from chemotherapy], I was all happy, chemo-free for three months.
 I told a doctor I had been using cannabis oil.
 And she said, ‘keep it up.’
 That’s what she said, the chief doctor at the check-up.
 She told me to keep using it!
 She could see the results were better,” said the man’s mother.
 “People say I look different healthier than before.
 They say you look great now.
 My face was all sallow, yellow, jaundiced.
 If this really is a cure, it needs to be legalized, man.”

 “It is three years of jail time, but I’d gladly do time for mom.
 I’ll keep risking it, as long as I can get the oil and stay at her side, for her to have it.
 I’d like to see the judge who’d convict me for such an offense.
 What would he have done if he had a loved one in a situation like ours, God forbid?
-Would he be using?
+Would he be using it?
 Would he have done whatever it took?” the young man said when he was asked about the consequences the Serbian legal system would make him endure for dealing with such a treatment.

 “Some days, I can’t stand watching ballet or fashion shows because, at that moment, I can’t stand seeing functioning, active legs.
 At that moment, I would chop my legs off if I could.
 Useless, painful legs that are just a burden for me.
 But most of the time, I enjoy watching folk dancers, I used to dance myself once.
-If someone asked me now what would I want most just for 24 hours, I would say just to dance a folk dance, “kolo”, one more time,” said a lady living in Belgrade who was diagnosed with arthritis.
-“When I’m under it (cannabis oil) sometimes, I can clinch my feet in ways that I normally can’t, move the legs, imitate movements.
+If someone asked me now what would I want most just for 24 hours, I would say just to dance folk dance, “kolo”, one more time,” said a lady living in Belgrade who was diagnosed with arthritis.
+“When I’m under it (cannabis oil) sometimes, I can clench my feet in ways that I normally can’t, move the legs, imitate movements.
 Like, I just bend them.
 It really means a lot to me.”

 In 2015, Serbia’s Health Ministry formed a committee charged with the issue of marijuana legalization, and in November of that year, VICE met with Danica Grujicic, a doctor who was on the committee.
 I put together a transcript of the short interview VICE ran with her, and you will see how everything about her answers is indicative of the medical system’s unjustified resistance to marijuana.

-VICE: So, the taskforce has made its recommendations already?
+VICE: So, the task force has made its recommendations already?

 VICE: So people will be able to get them only after they’ve tried all these other chemicals?